EZCodeLanguage/EZCode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Bug or error in program or application
+about: Bug or error in program or application
 title: '[bug]'

 ---